-Symbol.explode str produces a symbol list from the packed form.
-This function supersedes $\tt String.explode$ for virtually all purposes of manipulating text in Isabelle!8

-- Type Symbol.sym is a concrete datatype that represents the different kinds of symbols explicitly, with constructors Symbol.Char, Symbol.UTF8, Symbol.Sym, Symbol.Control, Symbol.Malformed. - Symbol.decode converts the string representation of a symbol into the datatype version.
+- Symbol.explode str produces a symbol list from the packed form.
+This function supersedes String.explode for virtually all purposes of manipulating text in Isabelle!8 - Symbol.is_letter, Symbol.is_digit, Symbol.is_quasi, Symbol.is_blank classify standard symbols according to fixed syntactic conventions of Isabelle, cf. [19]. - Type Symbol.sym is a concrete datatype that represents the different kinds of symbols explicitly, with constructors Symbol.Char, Symbol.UTF8, Symbol.Sym, Symbol.Control, Symbol.Malformed. - Symbol.decode converts the string representation of a symbol into the datatype version.